JironBach/visual_migrate/README.md

 * mysql2 gem `0.3.12`.

 ### attention
-* The applicatoins which loading visual_migrate are allow pending migrations also development enviroment.
+* The applicatoins which loading visual_migrate are allow pending migrations, also development enviroment.
 * Current Version require mysql2 gem version `0.3.12`.
-Don't run with version 0.3.13.
+Don't run with version 0.3.13 or later.
+* Clear session when run command.
+So login session will maybe cancelled.

 ### In the Future
+* Select session variables to clear when run command.
 * mysql2 version 0.3.13 or later.
 * Ruby 1.3?
 * RoR 3.2?